tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 </details>

-Next go to Yomichan settings and scroll down to the `Dictionaries` tab and click the button `Import Dictionary`.
+Go to Yomichan settings and select the "Dictionaries" tab on the left side, then click the button "Configure installed and enabled dictionaries…".

-## What these dictionaries are
+Press "Import" to import a new dictionary.

+## Dictionaries explained

+Each folder in the archive contains a file called "README.md".
+Open it to see additional information about the dictionaries.

 ### Bilingual